xufangda/CoronaVirusForecast/README.md

 # CoronaVirusForecast

-This repository contains a virus forcast code based on SEQIRH model.
+This repository contains a virus forecast code based on SEQIRH model.
 This code is forked from https://github.com/chenyg1119/CoronaVirusForecast.

-[@chenyg1119](https://github.com/chenyg1119) is the original author of this forcast code, orginally for Netherland.
+[@chenyg1119](https://github.com/chenyg1119) is the original author of this forecast code, originally for Netherland.

-I have modified this code to UK forcast by changing UK actual virus data, and population.
+I have modified this code to UK forecast by changing UK actual virus data, and population.
 Ref: [Worldometers](https://www.worldometers.info/)

-Please beaware this code is for research purpose only.
-Neither @chenyg1119 nor I takes any responsibilty for the forcast accuracy.
+Please be aware this code is for research purpose only.
+Neither @chenyg1119 nor I take any responsibility for the forecast accuracy.

 Please use Python 2.7 and install all package in requirements.txt.
-Then, run UK_Forcast.py!!
+Then, run UK_Forecast.py!!
 Wish you safe!

 ---